Virtual School Open Days

 Explore the material!
 Look out for Vimeo (film footage) and Flickr libraries (photos).
 Schools that celebrate and share their archives are providing you with a genuine insight into the daily lives of their pupils.
 No amount of clever marketing tools can begin to manufacture this kind of promotional material in large quantities.
 If pupils look happy and fulfilled event after event, they probably are!

-In some ways a virtual experience can tell us every bit as much as a physical visit – you just have to be alert to what information is being delivered.
+In some ways, a virtual experience can tell you every bit as much as a physical visit – you just have to be alert to what information is being delivered.
 Make notes, check your gut response and follow up with the right questions.
-A virtual tour provides you with quite literally a bird’s eye overview of a school and all without the scrum in the car park, the fight for a brolly and the temptation of a large cream tea.
+A virtual experience provides you with quite literally a bird’s eye overview of a school.
+Look out too for useful changes to the small print which are all designed to help families during these difficult times – Warminster has changed its notice policy so that any new pupils registering and starting this September don’t need to give a term’s notice so confident are they that you won’t need it.

 Salisbury Cathedral School, Salisbury, from Saturday 30 May